-- Source of data 1: Reports and literature (see details in the references). - Data source 2: Surveys (household, disposal site) and interviews with key sanitation players in the commune. - Data source 3 : Focus group
+- Source of data 1: Reports and literature details (see the references). - Data source 2: Surveys (household, disposal site) and interviews with key sanitation players in the commune. - Data source 3: Focus group

 Workshop on January 18, 2024, organized for stakeholder validation of the preliminary results of this SFD graphic.